1. ConfigMaps decouple configuration from application code, making container images more portable and reusable.

 To interact with a ConfigMap, users typically employ kubectl commands.
 For instance, kubectl get configmap

-is used to retrieve a list of all ConfigMaps in the current namespace, providing a quick overview of the available configurations.
+it is used to retrieve a list of all ConfigMaps in the current namespace, providing a quick overview of the available configurations.
 To delve deeper into the specifics of a ConfigMap, kubectl describe configmap [name of the configmap]

-is the go-to command.
+the go-to command is.
 This command offers detailed information about a particular ConfigMap, including its data and how it's used in the cluster.
 The interaction with ConfigMaps through these commands is facilitated by the Kubernetes API server, which acts as the central interface for Kubernetes' management operations.
 Through these commands, users can efficiently manage configuration data, ensuring that the applications running on the nodes are configured correctly and consistently at runtime.

 kubectl create configmap <name> <data-source>